FirebaseExtended/experimental-extensions/export-user-data/getting-started.md

 ## Using the extension

-The extension uses multiple mechanisms to find data which needs to be exported.
+The extension uses multiple mechanisms to find data to be exported.

-### By path
+## By path

 When configuring the Cloud Firestore, Realtime Database & Cloud Storage paths in the configuration, it’s possible to define a `UID` variable in the paths which will be replaced with the authenticated users UID.
 When the `exportUserData` callable function is called from an authenticated client, the extension will start to export data from the given paths, for example: